brabanod/AuthNavigation/README.md

 ## Usage
 In order to you AuthNavigation on one of your VC's, follow these steps:

+Basic: Only AuthVC and LoginVC
+Advanced: Plus LoadingVC in order to have time for server request to check if login is needed or not

 Let's say you have a VC called `SecretVC`.
 In order to use login you will also need a specified VC for this, we call it `SecretLoginVC`.

 #### Integrating `AUAuthenticatableViewController`: